Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 After all, everyone loves a busy vegetable garden when it is green and growing.

-And corn salad makes for nice variation from lettuce and other leafy greens that are more often grown in vegetable gardens.
+And corn salad makes for a nice variation from lettuce and other leafy greens that are more often grown in vegetable gardens.

 Frequently asked questions